ronlin2025/hsbc-demo/README.md

 ## HSBC AI ads copilot demo:
 - Pure Java for building ads copilot like practice.
 [Click here to visit the demo](http://103.144.32.3:8080/gpt/demo-ads-copilot-hsbc.html)
-- `Java/LLMService`: Java core libray for LLM service
+- `Java/LLMService`: Java core libray for LLM service.

 ## HSBC AI RAG demo:
 - Use LlamaIndex to implement RAG practice.
 [Click here to visit the demo](http://103.144.32.3:8080/gpt/demo-rag-hsbc.html)
 - `RAG/hsbc-rag.py`: This script uses LlamaIndex to index and query documents, and it sets up a Flask web service to interact with the model.
-- `RAG/hsbc-rag/`: The directory where the documents or files you want to index are stored
+- `RAG/hsbc-rag/`: The directory where the documents or files you want to index are stored.

 ## On-premise GPT2 fine-tune demo:
 - GPT-2 is an open-source model, allowing developers to download, fine-tune, and train it.
 This demo site is hosted on an Ubuntu server.
 [Click here to visit the demo](http://103.144.32.3:8080/gpt/demo-gpt2-eng.html)